milanrona/cse15l-lab-reports/labreport2.md

 ![image_code](RealTry.png)

 - **example 1**
 I inputed `"how are you"`.
 The handle request method of my code is called.
+The first if statment returns false.
 The string method of `.contains()` is called and adds it to the return string.
-Counter is incramented before adding them therefore `counter = 1` after the call is executed.
+Counter is incramented before adding them therefore `counter = 1` after the call is executed and thats what added first to the return string.

 ![image](Web_1st_try.png)

 - **example 2**
 I inputed `"whoisthis"`.
 The handle request method of my code is called.
 The counter is incramented therfore `counter = 2`.
-The string is added to the `return string` with a new line `\n` at the end.
+The string is added to the `return string` with a new line `\n` at the end and counter at the begining.

 ![image_2](Web_2nd_try.png)